rd-switchboard/Inference/README.md

 #### Distribute

-If Distribute module has been compiled, the Maven will create global distibutive with all modules and all dependacies located in Build/distribution/target/inference-${project.version}.
-It will also create bz2 and gz archives of this distributive.
+If Distribute module has been compiled, the Maven will create global distribution with all modules and all dependacies located in Build/distribution/target/inference-${project.version}.
+It will also create bz2 and gz archives of this distribution.
 We recommend to upload whole archive on the server and unpack it there.
 The bz2 version is usally a bit smaller but will require more time to unpack.
 You can use either of them or create your own archive by zipping the distribution folder.

 #### Installation

-You will need to install at least two neo4j databases - aggrigator and nexus.
+You will need to install at least two neo4j databases - aggregator and nexus.
 You can download neo4j from the [official Neo4j Web site](http://neo4j.com/artifact.php?name=neo4j-community-2.2.3-unix.tar.gz)

 Copy archive to the server and unpack it: